-- 1. A valve and plug integrity management program will be established to minimize potential hazards, through monitoring and corrective actions, associated with presence and failure of these components.
-[10 CFR 830.120, 10 CFR 835, ORO-651, DOE 4330.4B] - 2.
-Failed valves and plugs including intermittent leaking will be detected and corrected.
-Known and suspect sources of leaks and releases of $UF_6$ to the environment will be eliminated.
-[10 CFR 830.120, 10 CFR 835, ORO-651, DOE 4330.4B] - 3.
-Valves with missing or damaged parts will be replaced or the parts replaced.
-The port cap and the bonnet packing nut provide a secondary level of containment that will be maintained during the storage phase of the program.
-[10 CFR 830.120, 10 CFR 835, ORO-651, DOE 4330.4B]
+- 2.1.5a A valve and plug integrity management program shall be established to minimize potential hazards, through monitoring and corrective actions, associated with the presence and failure of these components.
+[10 CFR 830.120, 10 CFR 835, DOE 4330.4B, ORO-651] - 2.1.5b Failed valves and plugs including intermittent leaking shall be detected and corrected.
+[10 CFR 830.120, 10 CFR 835, DOE 4330.4B, ORO 651] - 2.1.5c Valves with missing or damaged parts shall be replaced or the parts replaced to meet functional criteria.
+[10 CFR 830.120, 10 CFR 835, DOE 4330.4B, ORO-651]

-5.2.3 Minimize Handling Damage
+5.2.2 Mitigate Damage to Cylinders

-MO 2, Requirement Category C: Minimize handling damage to the cylinders
+MO 2, Requirement Category 3: Mitigate damage to cylinders from operations.

-Physical damage to the cylinder can affect the containment integrity in varying degrees.
+Physical damage to the cylinder from processing can affect the containment integrity in varying degrees.
 Specific types of damage can be unique concerns to various system functions.
 The loss of protective coating is a concern to the surveillance and maintenance function, and gouges and dents can be a concern to the surveillance and maintenance function and the contents transfer function.
 The risk of this damage occurring lies primarily in the handling and stacking function of the program.
 Much of the potential damage lies in the areas where saddles and handling equipment contact the cylinder.
 This anticipated contact is managed by the design of the saddles and equipment and by the design and maintenance of the coating.
 Other, undesirable contact is controlled by configuration design of the storage array and through administrative control in handling procedures.
 Administrative control is also used as mitigative measure to identify for corrective action any damage that does occur.